by Dulce Torres | ADHD, ADHD Symptoms, Impulsivity, Poor Planning

 By Guest Blogger Paula Donnelly, MEd, LPC

-Executive function skills refer to the management area of the brain which performs tasks and solve problems.
+Executive function skills refer to the management area of the brain which performs tasks and solves problems.
 The CEO of the brain.
-We all have management areas which are stronger.
-And areas which are less developed.
+We all have management areas that are stronger.
+And areas that are less developed.
 Knowing this allows people to focus on their strengths and build up their weaknesses.
 Use Your strengths to compensate for weaker areas.

 Impulse Control – The capacity to: